 Being diagnosed with Alzheimer’s disease (AD) is an overwhelming experience, both for the senior and their family members.
-There are a number of common recommendations that doctors at Lee Physician Group Memory Care in southwest Florida make for patients who have just received a diagnosis.
+There are a number of common recommendations that doctors make for patients who have just received a diagnosis.
 The overall theme is preparation.
 AD is a progressive neurodegenerative disorder, so planning for the future is key.
 Any dementia patient who is still mentally competent should focus on making medical, legal and financial preparations with their loved ones as soon as possible.
 Take these seven steps after the diagnosis has been made to get organized, prioritize healthy living and ensure important issues are addressed.

 7 Steps to Take After an Alzheimer’s Diagnosis